 Madman Entertainment has picked up the movies for Australian & New Zealand release and premiered the first film at their MadFest Melbourne convention on November 4, 2017, with a wider release following after on November 16.

 The second film, titled Fate/stay night: Heaven's Feel II. lost butterfly released in Japanese theaters on January 12, 2019.
 A premier screening took place in Los Angeles on February 23, followed up with a wider release in North American theaters on March 14.

 The final film, titled Fate/stay night: Heaven's Feel III. spring song was initially scheduled for release on March 28th, 2020, but was then delayed to April 25th due to the ongoing COVID-19 pandemic before finally being released on August 15th.
 French screenings for the movie occurred on September 5th and the 18th-20th and in Australia & New Zealand, Madman's cinematic release was on November 19th.
 Screenings in the United States and Canada occurred from November 18th-24th.

-This page assumes that you watched both the Fate/Zero and Unlimited Blade Works anime, so there'll be unmarked spoilers.
+This page assumes that you watched Fate/Zero, Fate/Stay Night and Unlimited Blade Works anime, so there'll be unmarked spoilers.